Hypothesis of Riemann is rejected by definition: Part I. The pseudo-truth of the Riemann hypothesis in relation to the function and some related functions

-So, from (Fig.1), it follows that $\zeta (1-s)$ is 1-1 on the critical Strip, So $n^{-(1-z)}$ is 1-1 in the strip and $\{z:2k\pi/\ln(n)\leq Im(z)\leq 2(k+1)\pi/\ln(n)\}$.''lines down closed – open up”\\\\ As we have seen before, the complex exponential form $n^{z}$ but and $n^{-z}$ is also periodic with a period of $2\pi/\ln(n)$.
-For example $n^{z+2\cdot \pi\cdot i}=$ $n^{z}\cdot n^{2\cdot\pi\cdot i/\log(n)}=n^{z}$ is repeated in all the horizontal strips with $2\pi/\ln(n)$ on (Fig.2) below.\\ \\\\ If we are asked to find the strips that are 1-1 of the function $\zeta(z)=\sum\limits_{i=1}^{n}\dfrac{1}{n^{z}}$ it will be the union of the strips formed with period $2\pi k/\ln(n)$ where $k,n\in Z$.
-This results from the analysis we made for the cases a1, a2.
-Therefore, if we analytically assume that $n=2,3,...$ then the exponential complex function will be 1-1 in each of the strips, i.e. in each one set of the form le and therefore in each one subset of the unified expanded set $S=\bigcup\limits_{i=2}^{\infty}S_{i}$.
+and therefore in each one subset of the unified expanded set $S=\bigcup\limits_{i=2}^{\infty}S_{i}$.
 The largest strip obviously contains all the rest it is wide, and has width $2\pi/\ln 2$ i.e. with $n = 2$.\\\\\\ \textbf{I.2.
 Overlapping contiguous Strips.}\\ If we start from the upper bound of the strip with $n = 2$ and $k=1$, Fig.3 the upper ones will descend to zero by increasing n with a width difference the interval $\delta = 2\pi/\ln(n-1) - 2\pi/\ln(n)$.
 In addition, we will prove that the strip $i=n\geq 2$ primary (k=1) that generated in ascending order, the upper limit of that created of its double width enters the zone of the previous of $(i =n-1, k = 1)$ also primary.
 With this logic we can find for which n we have overlapping strips in relation to the increase of n on the imaginary axis.
 Below we find for which n this dimension applies which is useful to distinguish them but also to make them visible schematically.

 \flushleft \justifying Apply $2\pi/\ln(n-1)<2\cdot 2\cdot\pi/\ln n \Rightarrow n<(n-1)^{2}$ $\Rightarrow n^{2}-3\cdot n +1 >0\Rightarrow n>\dfrac{3+\sqrt{5}}{2}$ and because we talked about integers then $n\geq 3$.
 The same phenomenon is also created at higher level strips.\\\\ \textbf{I.3.} The $\boxed{\zeta (z)=\sum\limits_{i=1}^{n}\dfrac{1}{n^{z}}}$ it is directly 1-1 from the comparison of 2 points $z_{1}, z_{2}$.\\\\ \textbf{Proof:}\\ From the equality\\